darrenldl/ProVerif-ATP/README.md

   - This contains all the protocol specification and related files used in the benchmark

+## Versioning

+- We follow the semantic versioning scheme with the following specifics

+  - Right now

+    - Any change in our copy of ProVerif will result in increment of the version number of ProVerif-ATP (following the semantic versioning scheme's guidelines)

+    - Narrator's versioning is always same as ProVerif-ATP's versioning

+    - This means if there are changes in our copy of ProVerif, but not in Narrator, both ProVerif-ATP and Narrator's version numbers are still incremented

+  - In future after the modifications have been integrated into the official ProVerif distribution

+    - Narrator's versioning will still be always same as ProVerif-ATP's versioning

+- We tag each new version when the version is finalised and released

+## Changelog

+- All changes are logged under the same [changelog](CHANGELOG.md)
+  - Changes in different components are documented separately as different sections

 ## Acknowledgement

 While the TPTP parser code in Narrator was independently developed from scratch according to the [TPTP syntax reference](http://tptp.cs.miami.edu/~tptp/TPTP/SyntaxBNF.html), [zipperposition](https://github.com/c-cube/zipperposition)'s TPTP parser code was used as reference during the final debugging phase